doctorfree/MusicPlayerPlus/README.md

 	'sync' synchronizes the music library location across configs 'yams' activates the YAMS Last.fm scrobbler service

+'mppinit' must be run as the MusicPlayerPlus user, not root.
-'mppinit' must be run prior to sync, metadata, bandcamp, mopidy, navidrome, soundcloud, or import
+'mppinit' must be run prior to 'mppinit sync', 'mppinit kitty',
+	'mppinit metadata', 'mppinit bandcamp', 'mppinit mopidy',
+	'mppinit navidrome', 'mppinit soundcloud', or 'mppinit import'
 ```

 The `mpplus` command serves as a general user interface for all of the